 What are the goals of a workplace recognition program in Cyprus?

-The main goal of any recognition program in Cyprus is to create a positive and supportive atmosphere.
+The main goal of a recognition program in Cyprus is to create a positive and supportive atmosphere.
 Employees should feel appreciated for what they do.
-By regularly recognising big and small successes, organisations want to build a culture that values hard work.
-This encourages employees to give their best effort.
+By regularly recognising both big and small successes, organisations aim to foster a culture that values hard work.

-When this happens, there are many good results.
-These include better employee engagement, more people staying with the company, higher productivity, and a stronger sense of teamwork.
 Recognising and appreciating employees isn’t just about lifting spirits; it’s about creating a workplace where people feel valued.
 This motivates them to help the company succeed.

 1. Enhance Trust in the Workplace